William Aalto

-William Eric Aalto (born William Oliver Ahlström, July 30, 1915 – June 11, 1958) was an American soldier and member of Abraham Lincoln Battalion, a unit that volunteered to fight during the Spanish Civil War for the Popular Front.
+William Eric Aalto (born William Oliver Ahlström, July 30, 1915 – June 11, 1958) was an American soldier and member of the communist Abraham Lincoln Battalion, a unit that volunteered to fight during the Spanish Civil War for the Popular Front.

 Early life

 William Eric Aalto, of Finnish extraction, was born in the Bronx, New York on July 30, 1915.
 His mother had emigrated to the United States eight years earlier.
 She enrolled in the local communist party, educating her son with Marxist ideology.
 After leaving school, he worked as a truck driver and was a member of the Young Communist League.

 Spanish Civil War

 Aalto arrived in Spain on February 17, 1937, joining the other International Brigades at Albacete.
 In March 1937 he joined the Spanish Communist Party.

 During the war, he volunteered for dangerous guerrilla operations which frequently required him to work behind enemy lines for up to weeks at a time.
 Working with International brigaders, Alex Kunslich and Irving Goff, Aalto was trained by Soviet instructors in the use of pressure-sensitive explosives to destroy railroad tracks, bridges and power lines.
 One of their objectives was the destruction of the main supply bridge spanning the Albarracín River.
 The operation may have been the inspiration for Ernest Hemingway's novel For Whom the Bell Tolls.

 At the end of 1937, Aalto took part in the Battle of Teruel, working behind enemy lines again with Kunslich, Goff and Spanish guerrillas.

 On May 23, 1938, Aalto, now a lieutenant, led the successful amphibious operation at Carchuna, Motril on the southern coast of Spain, which resulted in the rescue of 300 Republican prisoners held in the Fort of Carchuna.
 This raid constitutes the only operation of its kind ever undertaken by the Spanish army.
 He was later promoted to captain on June 5.

 In September 1938, with a Republican defeat in sight, the Abraham Lincoln Battalion was withdrawn from the front line and shortly afterwards disbanded.
 William Aalto returned to the United States.

 During his time in Spain, Aalto wrote: "A soldier who is politically conscious that he is right and who has a feeling of community with his society... will do his job well."